BW-TT-2-Pintereach/pintereach_backend/README.md

 |------------------|----------|---------------|-----------|---------------------------------------------|
 | articleId        |    yes   | URL Parameter |   yes     | The id of the article that you want to save |

-### DELETE /:id
+### DELETE /:articleId

-Returns the updated list of saved articles
+Returns the updated list of saved articles for user

 | Name      | Requried | Type          | Unique?   | Description                                         |
 |-----------|----------|---------------|-----------|-----------------------------------------------------|